 Now, is this the face of a Pantene commercial or what?
 JAZZ HANDS.

-After she shampoo and conditioned my hair, I endured the longest, most detailed blowout of my life, and was sent back to the hotel to get some rest for the big shoot the next morning.
+After she shampooed and conditioned my hair, I endured the longest, most detailed blowout of my life, and was sent back to the hotel to get some rest for the big shoot the next morning.
 Call time?
-5:45am.
+5:45 am.
 Who wants to guess how much sleep I got that night?
-(Hint – it was less than 2 hours.)
+(Hint – it was NOT A LOT.)

 Part Two here.